MicheleCynowicz/memory-card-game-vue/Step-3.md

 Save your work and inspect it in the browser dev tools.
 Now both instances of `<CardView />` are rendering with the default values for `imageUrl` and `imageAltText`.

-In the `CardWrapper.vue` file, change this line of code:
+In the `GameBoard.vue` file, change this line of code:
 ```html
 <CardView viewType="back" />
 ```